GENEALOGY

-Pique Nique Pour Les Inconnues (2020) is a desktop video, in which the Angel of History collects all the (unknown) women that lost the authorship of the image of their face through Image processing testcards, onto the digital plane of her desktop.
+Pique Nique Pour Les Inconnues (2020) is a desktop tele-choral, in which the Angel of History collects all the (unknown) women that lost the authorship of the image of their face through Image processing testcards, onto the digital plane of her desktop.
 She then prompts them to collectively perform Paul Mccartney's “We All Stand Together,” which the ladies sing - although not through the means of their own voice.
 This meeting on her desktop later became the starting point of the i.R.D.
 DeCalibration Army.

 Behind the White Shadows of Image Processing (2017 - 2022)